Sky Ground Sky

 Sky Ground Sky is a narrative that explores how landscape and culture create individuals, and how our relationship with the living world can ultimately redeem us.

-A cabin project beside two silver birch trees becomes the ground for reckoning with the body, voice and memory.
-The building process itself reflects a journey through place and time, an enquiry into how we can live and grow with our own history, and that of the land.
+A cabin project beside two silver birch trees becomes the ground for reckoning with the past.
+The building process itself reflects a journey through place and body, an enquiry into how we can live and grow with our own history, and that of the land.

 From a childhood between East Clare and London to years travelling across Southern Europe, Australia, Mexico and Indonesia, Sky Ground Sky is about finding belonging in the blurring of time and change, where memories pass through crumbling ground.